-A colleague of mine was working in an organization for 8 years, after 3.5 years he became permanent and after 4.5 years he resigned.
-But now the people of the administration are reluctant to give gratuity saying that it has been completed for only 4.5 years. is it ok?
-Please guide how he can get his gratuity.
+A colleague of mine worked in an organization for 8 years.
+After 3.5 years, he became a permanent employee, and after 4.5 years, he resigned.
+However, the administration is now reluctant to provide gratuity, stating that only 4.5 years have been completed.
+Is this acceptable?
+Please advise on how he can receive his gratuity.

 From India, Mumbai

-If there is no long break in between then Employer should consider 8 years of service for Gratuity.
-Hope your Colleague is having documentary evidence for 8 years of service.
-If the Employer is not considering the request of the employee even after application for Gratuity is submitted then please advise your colleague to appeal before Assistant Commissioner of Labour with copy of all employment related documentary evidence.
+Hi, if there is no long break in between, then the employer should consider 8 years of service for gratuity.
+I hope your colleague has documentary evidence for 8 years of service.
+If the employer is not considering the request of the employee even after the application for gratuity is submitted, please advise your colleague to appeal before the Assistant Commissioner of Labour with a copy of all employment-related documentary evidence.

 From India, Madras